 Simucube 2 Pro

 The “middle child”, the Simucube 2 Pro is a good compromise for those looking for excellence but not at the punitive price that the Ultimate asks of you.
-Generally speaking, it has a vast majority of the same features as its more prestigious brother It makes use of natural signal processing, passive cooling and comes at a much more affordable price.
-Unfortunately, being a less expensive model, it doesn’t reach the same torque levels as the Ultimate, nor does it have the same incredible angle sensor stats, but it’s still a noteworthy alternative.
+Generally speaking, it has a vast majority of the same features as its more prestigious brother: passive cooling, natural signal processing, and more, but at a much more affordable price.
+Unfortunately, being a less expensive model, it doesn’t reach the same torque levels as the Ultimate, nor does it have the same incredible angle sensor stats.
 If you’re interested why don’t you take a look at our comprehensive review here?

 Fanatec Podium DD2

 Fanatec is a household brand for all racing sim pilots, and there’s obvious reason for it.
 In terms of their direct drive products, the Podium series is what you should turn to.
 If you’re interested in the Simucube 2 Ultimate, then we recommend you also give a look at the DD2 wheel.
 This excellent direct-drive wheelbase optimizes all that was great from the DD1 and expands on it.
 It doesn’t suffer from having heavier wheels mounted to it, and it achieves a great level of torque.
 It’s expensive, but relatively cheap when you consider that it goes for less than half of the Simucube 2 Ultimate.
 For a more in-depth look at the Fanatec DD2 find our guide here.